 - Lost quality or enjoyment of life

-To file a sexual assault lawsuit in Illinois, you will need to bring your claim to the correct county courts within two years of the date of the incident.
+To file a sexual assault lawsuit, you will need to bring your claim in the proper court within your state’s statute of limitations for filing a personal injury suit.
 You or your attorney will need to gather any available evidence against the defendant.
 Your lawyer may need to hire experts on negligent security to testify on your behalf.
-Hiring an attorney takes the burden of legal proof off your shoulders.
-Your lawyer will handle the legwork of your claim while you focus on physical and emotional healing.
+Your lawyer will handle the hard work involved in investigating and building your case while you focus on physical and emotional healing.

 Get Legal Help for Your Hotel Sexual Assault Claim